Medical Records Retention Guide (Updated for 2026)

-Medical records retention is an important part of running a secure, organized, and compliant healthcare practice.
+Properly managing medical records is an important part of running a secure, organized, and compliant healthcare practice.
 It helps protect patient information, supports continuity of care, and helps you meet both your legal and ethical obligations.

-In this guide, we’ll break down medical records retention requirements, explain HIPAA’s role in the process, and share a few tips that can help you manage medical records more efficiently.
+In this guide, we’ll provide a general overview of medical record retention requirements, explain HIPAA’s role in the process, and share a few tips that can help you manage records more efficiently.

 Skip To Any Section: